NYU-LLM-CTF/NYU_CTF_Bench/README.md

 ## Dataset structure

 The `test/` folder contains the main dataset of 200 challenges.
-A smaller development dataset will be added soon.
+A smaller development dataset of 55 challenges is present in the `development/` folder.
+The development dataset can be treated equivalent to a "train" split and used for building the agent, so that design decisions made to improve the agent do not bias the test scores.

 The folder structure is as follows: `<year>/<event>/<category>/<challenge>`.
 `<year>` is the year of the competition, `<event>` is either "CSAW-Quals" or "CSAW-Finals", `<category>` is among the 6 categories, and `<challenge>` is the challenge name.